harness/developer-hub/release-notes/continuous-error-tracking.md

   This issue has been resolved.
 Now, when you enter a value in the Search field, CET searches the Description and the Location columns in the Events List for matching values.

-- New events were not appearing in the events list.
-Fix: This issue has been resolved.
+- New events did not appear in the events list.
 (CET-1632)

   Now, the Events List displays all events.